-From among above-mentioned classes of motivation, positive and negative motivation is taken for our discussion.
+From among the above-mentioned classes of motivation, positive and negative motivation is taken for our discussion.

 There are several Human Motivation Theories propounded by many learned authorities.
 Some of the motivation theories and the name of the propounders are given below:

-From among above-mentioned theories, the hierarchy of need theory, which is also called as Maslow’s Need Hierarchy Theory is the most popular, well known and widely accepted theory.
+From among the above-mentioned theories, the hierarchy of need theory, which is also called Maslow’s Need Hierarchy Theory is the most popular, well known and widely accepted theory.
 This theory is propounded by Abraham Maslow and is based on the need of people which appears in a distinct way.
 Maslow saw human needs in the form of a hierarchy, ascending from the lowest to highest.
-Lower ordered needs are experienced first which must be satisfied before higher ordered needs are perceived.
+Lower ordered needs are experienced first which must be satisfied before higher-ordered needs are perceived.

 Maslow’s theory is based on the following assumptions: